Altinn/altinn-studio-docs/content/app/development/configuration/messagebox/create_copy/_index.en.md

 ### Exclusion of data types

-It is possible to provide a list of data types you don't want to be copied over to the new copy, but which data types that can be copied are already fairly limited.
-This list of excluded data types have therefor limited effect.
+It is possible to provide a list of data types you don't want to be copied over to the new instance, but which data types that can be copied are already fairly limited.
+The list of excluded data types have therefor limited effect.
 The copy feature will only copy data elementes related to a schema/form.
 This means that no attachments will be copied.
 I addition to this the data types being copied needs to be associated with the first step in the process for the app.

 ### Exclusion of data fields